 We record the change in fair value of our highly effective cash flow hedges in AOCI until the derivative financial instruments are settled, at which time they are reclassified to earnings.
-As of March 31, 2016 and December 31, 2015, we included in AOCI unrecognized losses of approximately \$0.4 million associated with derivative financial instruments that qualified for and were classified as cash flow hedges of forecasted transactions that were subsequently de-designated, settled, or terminated.
+As of June 30, 2016 and December 31, 2015, we included in AOCI unrecognized losses of approximately \$0.5 million and \$0.4 million, respectively, associated with derivative financial instruments that qualified for and were classified as cash flow hedges of forecasted transactions that were subsequently de-designated, settled, or terminated.
 These losses are reclassified to earnings over the periods during which the originally hedged forecasted transactions affect earnings.

-During the three months ended March 31, 2015, unrealized commodity hedge gains of \$0.6 million were de-designated as a result of the hedges no longer meeting hedge accounting criteria.
-At March 31, 2016, we had no designated commodity hedges.
-We estimate that approximately \$0.1 million, representing unrealized net gains from our cash flow hedging activities based on pricing and positions at March 31, 2016, will be reclassified from AOCI to earnings during the next 12 months.
+During the six months ended June 30, 2015, unrealized commodity hedge gains of \$0.6 million were de-designated as a result of the hedges no longer meeting hedge accounting criteria.
+At June 30, 2016, we had no de-designated commodity hedges.
+We estimate that the unrealized net gains and losses from our cash flow hedging will have no impact on the value reclassified from AOCI to earnings during the next 12 months.